Where's the safest place to cycle on the road? The answer might surprise you. Learn all about road positioning in this expert guide from Cyclescheme.

 Your safety is paramount, so you should not feel pressured not to take the lane.
 If a driver pips his horn at you, relax in the knowledge that he has seen you.

 Unless you're taking evasive action, any change in position should be gradual – particularly when moving out to take the lane.
 Check back to see where any following traffic is, then gradually move into your new position.
 If you check back early enough, you may not need to signal to change your position within a traffic lane.
-Signal when you need to communicate your intention to drives who are closer.
+Signal when you need to communicate your intention to drivers who are closer.

 Don't assume that you can move left to the secondary position without checking behind you.
 Around town, another cyclist or a moped rider may be about to 'undertake' you.